 Prerequisites: A minimum of 60 credit hours, including Police Studies 2000 and two additional courses from the Elective Courses List.

-Gender, Crime and Criminal Justice examines the gendered aspects of criminal offending, victimization, criminal justice responses (police, courts, corrections), and workers in the criminal justice system.
+Gender, Crime and Criminal Justice: This course examines the gendered aspects of criminal offending, victimization, criminal justice responses (police, courts, corrections), and workers in the criminal justice system.

-Prerequisites: A minimum of 60 credit hours including Sociology 1000 and Police Studies 2000.
+Prerequisites: a minimum of 60 credit hours including PLST 2000 and Sociology 1000

 Investigative Interviewing will introduce students to investigative interviewing.
 It covers a range of topics that will help develop and/or improve the interviewing skills of those working in various disciplines where professional interviewing skills are essential.